opennetworkinglab/aether-docs/edge_deployment/server_bootstrap.rst

 Compute Server Bootstrap
 """"""""""""""""""""""""

-Once the management server has finished installation, it will be set to offer the same iPXE bootstrap file to the computer.
+Once the management router has finished installation, it will be set to offer the same iPXE bootstrap file to the computer.

 Each node will be booted, and when iPXE loads select the ``Ubuntu 18.04